onepanelio/core-docs/docs/reference/workflows/hyperparameter-tuning.md

 Onepanel supports hyperparameter tuning for your TensorFlow and PyTorch models by fully integrating with [NNI](https://github.com/microsoft/nni) and its [built-in tuners](https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html).

-To understand how to add hyperparameter tuning into Onepanel Workflows, we'll walk through this [simple MNIST example](https://github.com/onepanelio/templates/tree/v0.18.0/workflows/hyperparameter-tuning/mnist).
-Note that this example is also available when you deploy Onepanel under **Workflows** > **Workflow Templates** > **Hyperparameter Tuning Example** and also as a starter template under **Workflows** > **Workflow Templates** > **Create Template** > **Hyperparamter tuning**.
+To understand how to add hyperparameter tuning into Onepanel Workflows, we'll walk through the starter template under **Workflows** > **Workflow Templates** > **Create Template** > **Hyperparameter tuning**.

-There are 4 parts to configuring hyperparameter tuning into your Workflows:
+There are 3 steps for integrating hyperparameter tuning into any training Workflow:

 1. Model training code - Make minor updates to grab hyperparameters from NNI and report accuracies back to NNI.
-2. Workflow Template - Minor changes to the clone of **Hyperparameter Tuning Example** that describes training pipeline with hyperparameter tuning.
+2. Workflow Template - Minor changes to the **Hyperparameter tuning** starter template to point to your code repository and paths.
-3. Search space configuration (`search_space.json`) - The search space for hyperparameters and their corresponding ranges
-4. Tuner configuration (`config.yaml`)- This is where you indicate the type of tuner (e.g. TPE), path to your model training code, whether to use GPUs, etc.
+3. Configuration - This is a field in the Workflow Template and it is where you indicate the type of tuner (e.g. TPE), the search space for hyperparameters and their corresponding ranges, path to your model training code, whether to use GPUs, etc.

 ## Setting up your Workflow Template

 1. First, make changes to your training code to grab the parameters from NNI and report results back to NNI.
-Highlighted below are all the changes we had to make to [MNIST example code](https://github.com/onepanelio/templates/tree/v0.18.0/workflows/hyperparameter-tuning/mnist/main.py) to support hyperparameter tuning.
+Highlighted below are all the changes we had to make to [MNIST example code](https://github.com/onepanelio/templates/tree/v0.18.0/workflows/hyperparameter-tuning/mnist/main.py) which is used in the **Hyperparameter tuning** starter template to support hyperparameter tuning.
 The `...` indicate code that was removed for brevity.

     ```python {1,4-7,25,32,49-50}
     import nni